steelejas/TheBattleZone_GAME_Java/README.md

 # TheBattleZone_GAME_Java

-Text-based fighting game based on Dungeons &amp; Dragons podcast "The Adventure Zone"
+The Battle Zone is a text-based fighting game based on popular Dungeons & Dragons podcast "The Adventure Zone."

+Game by Jasmine Steele
+The Adventure Zone Podcast by Griffin, Justin, Travis, and Clint McElroy